 The best canister vacuum for pet hair

-- Excellent on bare floors as well as low-medium pile carpet
+- Excellent on bare floors right up to soft carpet

 - Includes a combination head to switch between floor types as well as an extra dedicated hard floor brush